 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31st August 2022 was £198,000 (2021: £195,000), of which employer's contributions totalled £154,000 (2021: £152,000), and employees' contributions totalled £44,000 (2021: £43,000).
+The total contribution made for the year ended 31st August 2023 was £226,000 (2022: £198,000), of which employer's contributions totalled £174,000 (2022: £154,000), and employees' contributions totalled £52,000 (2022: £44,000).
 The agreed contribution rates for future years are 19.5% for employers and the rate for employees remains dependant on the earnings of the employee.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an Academy Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18th July 2013.
+The guarantee came into force on 18th July 2013 and on 21st July 2022 the Department for Education reaffirmed its commitment with a parliamentary minute.